bionode/gsoc18/learning.md

 You can learn a little basic of it and it will help you in understanding the codebase.
 In `bionode-watermill` we have reducer functions which helps to do some tasks.
 You can find all these reducers [here](https://github.com/evoxtorm/bionode-watermill/tree/master/lib/reducers).

+### Redux-Saga

+It is a library of redux which helps to make the complex action more easier and help to do various tasks in a easy way.
+This library use **Generators**.
+You can learn about `generator` [here](https://www.youtube.com/watch?v=ategZqxHkz4&t=1274s) .
+This videos is good and I learned the basics and how we can use in our project.
+For `redux-saga` you can refer to it's offical [docs](https://redux-saga.js.org/docs/introduction/BeginnerTutorial.html).
+If you find difficulty reading docs then you can get lot's of resolurces online and in youtube too.
+One video which helped me in better understanding is [here](https://www.youtube.com/watch?v=o3A9EvMspig).
+For understanding where it is used in `bionode-watermill` you can find it in [lifecycle.js](https://github.com/evoxtorm/bionode-watermill/blob/master/lib/sagas/lifecycle.js#L116).